kukuu/CI-CD-pipeline-with-Jenkins/BDD/README.md

 # Summary

-To facilitate the design and run modes of the automated test execution system, I would first like to clear up with the following.  whether:
+To facilitate the design and run modes of the automated test execution system, I would first like to clear up with the following.
+Whether:

 1. The system is driven by actions of the end user such as an ecommerce website or a HR system in which case BDD acts as a good medium to capture all the user actions for the engine to process.